JoshSinyor/JoshSinyor.github.io/_posts/2021-08-12-mapping-keyboards-to-osx-part-one.md

 You'll need a copy of [Karabiner-Elements](https://karabiner-elements.pqrs.org/), a free open-source application intended for exactly this purpose.
 Check that your version of OSX is supported (anything after 10.15.6 should be OK), that you have Administrator-level permissions on your computer, and download the application from their website.
 It installs like any other app, but requires permissions you'll have to approve manually.
 Follow the [official instructions](https://karabiner-elements.pqrs.org/docs/getting-started/installation/) carefully to ensure the app has the permissions it needs.

-Karabiner-Elements has two distinct programs:
+Karabiner-Element installs two distinct programs:
 - **Elements**, where keys are reassigned according to rules, and
 - **Event Viewer**, where a keylogger shows the assigned names and flags of keys pressed on any connected keyboard.